SamRB-dev/Kry0Steg/Contribution.md

 ```
 git clone https://github.com/SamRB-dev/Kry0Steg.git
 ```
 3. Determine what changes you are making and create a local branch.
 Make sure your branch name is meaningful.
 For instance, say you are working on a header file called "Ciphers.h" for the project.
-Then your branch name should be "/path/Cipher.h - <dev-name>".
+Then your branch name should be "/path/Cipher.h-<dev-name>".
 ```
-got checkout -b <branch-name>
+git checkout -b <branch-name>
 ```
 4. Make changes on the code and Stage the changes.
 ```